skye-cyber/ThreatHunter/README.md

 # MalwareDART
-A python malware detection analysis and reverse ngineering toolkit( ``MalwareDART``) `This is a Linux command-line interface (CLI) utility that use YARA , Capstone ,Redare2 among otheres to detect analyze and reverse engineer malware.
+A python malware detection, analysis and reverse ngineering toolkit( `MalwareDART``) This is a Linux command-line interface (CLI) utility that use YARA , Capstone ,Redare2 among otheres to detect analyze and reverse engineer malware.
+This is still a work in progress version, great things are underway.

 ## Installation